ray-project/ray/doc/source/cluster/getting-started.rst

 Ray provides native cluster deployment support on the following technology stacks:

 * On :ref:`AWS and GCP <cloud-vm-index>`.
-Community-supported Azure and Aliyun integrations also exist.
+Community-supported Azure, Aliyun and vSphere integrations also exist.
 * On :ref:`Kubernetes <kuberay-index>`, via the officially supported KubeRay project.

 Advanced users may want to :ref:`deploy Ray manually <on-prem>`